StockSharp/doc/en/topics/api/graphical_user_interface/instruments/index.md

 **Basic properties**

 - [IndexEditor.Securities](xref:StockSharp.Xaml.IndexEditor.Securities) \- all available securities.
-- [IndexEditor.Formula](xref:StockSharp.Xaml.IndexEditor.Formula) \- mathematical formula of the index.
+- [IndexEditor.Text](xref:StockSharp.Xaml.IndexEditor.Text) \- mathematical formula of the index.

 To use [IndexEditor](xref:StockSharp.Xaml.IndexEditor), first you need to register a special service: